-What is Ventricular Septal Defect (VSD)?
+What is a Ventricular Septal Defect (VSD)?

-How is VSD diagnosed during pregnancy?
+How is a VSD diagnosed during pregnancy?

-How does VSD affect delivery?
+How does a VSD affect delivery?

 Most babies with a VSD can be delivered vaginally at full-term unless otherwise indicated by the obstetrician.